roy-wink/CyOB/doc/_build/html/_sources/input-script.rst.txt

 =====

 As input, CyOB has to be given a dictionary containing a certain amount of input.
 This dictionary needs to contain the correct information, formatted in a certain way.
-On the `GitHub page of CyOB`_, an example is found for |H2|, which can also be found below.
+On the `GitHub page of CyOB`_, an example is found for |H2| (called ``H2.py``), which can also be found below.
 It is highly recommended to change this file with the settings you need, instead of creating your own file.
 On this page, extra information can be found about the blocks of information in the file.

 .. tip::
-	Download the input file from GitHub, instead of copying it from down below.
+	Download or copy-paste the input file from GitHub, instead of copying it from down below.

 .. code-block:: python
 	:caption: Example of a CyOB execution script for |H2|